 Today’s post is at the request of a reader who will be traveling to Morocco soon.
-The topic may seem straight forward to someone living in North America or Europe.
+The topic may seem straightforward to someone living in North America or Europe.
 If someone has a nice shirt you might say, “wow I really like your shirt!” to which they’ll typically respond, “thank you!” or some variation of this conversation.
-Certainly the frequency and context of making and accepting compliments varies depending on country however it most often is simply an exchange of pleasantries.
+Certainly, the frequency and context of making and accepting compliments vary depending on the country however it most often is simply an exchange of pleasantries.

 Not so in Morocco.